Thiccen-Cult/atcall/PLUGINS.md

 > Plugins
 Plugins allow you to add new builtin "functions" and you can have as many arguments passed to them as you want. <br>
 <br>
 A basic plugin has been placed in the `examples` directory.
-We will look at this.
+We will look at this. <br>

 ```py